-Short Title: Licensure/Motor Veh.
-Repair Shops/Coll.
-Rep. (Public Sponsors: Representatives Bordsen and Cole (Primary Sponsors).
-Referred to Finance.
-April 19, 2005 A BILL TO BE ENTITLED AN ACT TO ESTABLISH LICENSURE REQUIREMENTS FOR CERTAIN MOTOR VEHICLE REPAIR SHOPS, COLLISION REPAIR ESTIMATORS, AND COLLISION REPAIR TECHNICIANS.
-The General Assembly of North Carolina enacts: "Article 19. " Motor Vehicle Repair Shops and Collision Repair Estimators and Technicians. cle shall be known as the North Carolina Motor Vehicle Repair Shops and pairs Licensure Act. " § 20-421.
-Purpose. people of Nestimators, eral Assembly declares that in order to protect the safety and welfare of the orth Carolina against unqualified motor vehicle repair shops, collision repair and collision repair technicians or improper motor vehicle or collision eccessary to provide for the licensing and regulation of certain motor vehicles. collision repair estimators, and collision repair technicians. icense required; exemptions. (a) A ter July 1, 2006, no person shall own or operate a motor vehicle repair shows business as a collision repair estimator or collision repair technician, unless as been properly licensed under the provisions of this Article.
-Any person violating the provisions of this Article shall be guilty of a Class 3 misdemeanor. (b) Nothing in this Article shall be construed to prohibit or affect: ( ( agency.
-Practice by a person who is a student in an educational or certification program approved by the Board. ( repairs for its customers on its own or leased premises.
+H 1 HOUSE BILL 1285 Short Title: Motor Vehicle Repair Shop Regulation.
+(Public) Sponsors: Representatives Martin, Cole (Primary Sponsors); and McComas.
+Referred to: Commerce, Small Business, and Entrepreneurship, if favorable, Finance.
+April 9, 2009 1 A BILL TO BE ENTITLED 2 AN ACT TO ESTABLISH LICENSURE REQUIREMENTS FOR CERTAIN MOTOR VEHICLE REPAIR SHOPS, COLLISION REPAIR ESTIMATORS, AND COLLISION 3 4 REPAIR TECHNICIANS.
+5 The General Assembly of North Carolina enacts: 6 SECTION 1.
+Chapter 20 of the General Statutes is amended by adding a new 7 Article to read: 8 "Article 18.
+9 "Motor Vehicle Repair Shops and Collision Repair Estimators and Technicians.
+10 "§ 20-420.
+Short title.
+11 This Article shall be known as the North Carolina Motor Vehicle Repair Shops and 12 Collision Repairs Licensure Act. "§ 20-421.
+Purpose.
+13 14 The General Assembly declares that in order to protect the safety and welfare of the people of North Carolina against unqualified motor vehicle repair shops, collision repair estimators, 15 and collision repair technicians or improper motor vehicle or collision repair, it is necessary to 16 17 provide for the licensing and regulation of certain motor vehicle repair shops, collision repair 18 estimators, and collision repair technicians.
+19 "§ 20-422.
+License required; exemptions.
+20 After July 1, 2006, no person shall own or operate a motor vehicle repair shop or 21 engage in business as a collision repair estimator or collision repair technician unless the person 22 has been properly licensed under the provisions of this Article.
+Any person violating the 23 provisions of this Article shall be guilty of a Class 3 misdemeanor.
+24 Nothing in this Article shall be construed to prohibit or affect: (b) 25 Practice by persons employed by any federal, State, or municipal agency.
+(1) 26 Practice by a person who is a student in an educational or certification (2) 27 program approved by the Board.
+Employees of industrial firms that provide motor vehicle or collision repairs 28 (3) for its customers on its own or leased premises.
+29 30 A person who repairs or maintains a motor vehicle owned or leased by that (4) 31 person.
+32 "§ 20-423.
+Definitions.
+33 The following definitions apply in this Article: Board. - The North Carolina Board of Examiners for Motor Vehicle Repair 34 (1)